Azeem Majeed: Media Coverage and Public Health Advocacy

+Majeed was a member of the BMJ Covid-19 Group that published articles on the UK response to the pandemic.
+He was first author of a paper in this series that examined the UK Covid-19 vaccination programme.
+Majeed was also a member of the Lancet Commission on the Future of the NHS, where he led on primary care (e.g. workforce) and public health challenges.
+Majeed was a member of the Expert Advisory Panel for the BMJ's Future Shocks series, which addresses emerging challenges in global health.
+He was the first author of one article in this series describing how the UK can use its public health and clinical informatics infrastructure to provide data for guiding policies during a future health crisis.
+He was also last author of a second paper in this series.
+The involvement in the work of these two leading medical journals highlights Majeed's standing as a thought leader in primary care and public health.

-Career Awards
+Career awards

-Professor Majeed was selected as one of the 50 most influential GPs in the UK by the professional GP magazine Pulse for five consecutive years (2015, 2016, 2017, 2018 and 2019).
-In 2017, he won the Lambeth CCG Award for Outstanding Contribution to Primary Care, which reflects the contribution he has made to primary care in Lambeth in his 20 years as a GP, in addition to his national and international roles.
-In 2020, he was appointed as an NIHR Senior Investigator.
-He was one of the Imperial College London Team awarded the Queen’s Anniversary Prize for Research in 2021 for work on the UK’s response to Covid-19.
-Professor Majeed was also the Winner of the 1992 Winfield Medical Audit Prize.
-Member's of Professor Majeed's department have also won numerous awards; including from Imperial College.
+Majeed was selected as one of the 50 most influential GPs in the UK by the professional GP magazine Pulse for five consecutive years (2015, 2016, 2017, 2018 and 2019).
+In 2017, he won the Lambeth CCG Award for Outstanding Contribution to Primary Care, which reflects the contribution he has made to primary care in Lambeth in his 30 years as a GP, in addition to his national and international roles.
+Majeed is a Fellow of the Academy of Medical Sciences (FMedSci), Fellow of the Royal College of Physicians (FRCP), Fellow of the Royal College of General Practitioners (FRCGP) and Fellow of the Faculty of Public Health (FFPH).
+In 2021, he was appointed as an NIHR Senior Investigator and had his Senior Investigator Award renewed for a second and final four-year term in 2025.
+He was one of the Imperial College London Team awarded the Queen's Anniversary Prize for Research in 2021 for work on the UK's response to COVID-19.
+Majeed was also the Winner of the 1992 Winfield Medical Audit Prize.